-I firmly believe that every student has the potential to succeed give the right help and approach to learning and that the key to learning is understanding and I carry these beliefs into my work.
+I am a doctoral student at Oklahoma State University currently pursuing a doctorate in Environmental Molecular Microbiology and Microbial Ecology.
+I have taught children grades K through 8th grade about science at Chesterbrook academy and used to work as a chess aide assisting coaches in teaching K through 6th grade chess one on one.
+As graduate student I also have experience as a instructor teaching laboratory sections.
+I firmly believe that every student has the potential to succeed if given the tools they need and approach a subject in a manner that best suits their style of learning.
+I also believe that the key to truly learning a subject is to discover your own way of understanding and interpreting the information and I carry these beliefs into my work.
 I will work with a student as long as needed to get them to the level of academic performance and understanding they aspire to or that which is required of them.

 Education & Certification